nus-cs2103-AY2324S2/ip/README.md

 ## Introduction

-Lulu Task Manager is a Java-based task management application.
+lulu.Lulu Task Manager is a Java-based task management application.
 It allows users to add, mark, unmark, and delete tasks, as well as perform queries based on specific criteria.
 The application utilizes a command-line interface for a straightforward user experience.

 ## Features